How to improve productivity in labs

 How can lab productivity be improved?

-Every laboratory wants to maximise output and work as efficiently and effectively as possible.
+Every laboratory wants to maximize output and work as efficiently and effectively as possible.
 There are endless articles on ways in which to improve productivity, however, there are several common themes (2):

-• Utilise laboratory space: Keep workflow-related equipment in the same space to minimise transit time.
+- Utilise laboratory space: Keep workflow-related equipment in the same space to minimize transit time.

-• Ensure a well-kept laboratory: This can minimise the incidence of mistakes.
+- Ensure a well-kept laboratory: This can minimize the incidence of mistakes.

 Increasing lab productivity with automation

 Many steps to improve lab productivity are actioned inefficiently through manual intervention by increasing the workforce or work time.
-On the other hand, implementing technology provides a more efficient solution by purposely removing manual labour and increasing lab productivity through the use of automation.
-Streamlining processes using automated technology can maximise the efficiency of the laboratory, for example by minimising the idle time between processes.
+On the other hand, implementing technology provides a more efficient solution by purposely removing manual labor and increasing lab productivity through the use of automation.
+Streamlining processes using automated technology can maximize the efficiency of the laboratory, for example by minimizing the idle time between processes.

 Learn more about how Automata’s lab automation platform can help increase productivity in your lab.